vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 https://spiral.farm/redeem

 ## Potential positive impacts
-Adding Spiral DAO's liquidity lockers to the Curve ecosystem is expected to positive impact.
+Adding Spiral DAO's liquidity pools to the Curve ecosystem is expected to positive impact.
 With the small flywheel built into the system, overall bribe yields for all veCRV holders are likely to increase, while sell pressure on CRV should decrease and future emissions buy-pressure should increase.
 Furthermore, Spiral DAO's distributed solutions and potential to attract many veCRV holders may benefit the future of veCRV wars.
 Overall, Spiral DAO's liquidity lockers have the potential to be an excellent addition to the Curve ecosystem.

 ### Conclusion
 In summary, Spiral DAO offers an innovative approach to yield farming, bribe markets, and veTokenomics in the DeFi ecosystem.
 With a robust treasury and attractive yields, it distinguishes itself from traditional yield aggregators by retaining third-party protocol rewards within the DAO treasury.
 This structure reduces selling pressure and circulating supply while optimizing risk-adjusted yields for farmers and rationalizing the bribe market.